springernature/vpat/nature.md

 <br><br>
 Rarely, components may omit or misuse WAI-ARIA attributes in a way that prevents users of some Assistive Technologies from being able to perceive changes in state.
 We are actively working to find and repair these problems.
 <br><br>
-Some third party scripts may inject content that fails to notify users of changes in state.
+Some third-party scripts may inject content that fails to notify users of changes in state.
 <br><br>
 See WCAG sections <a href="#info-and-relationships">1.3.1 Info and Relationships</a> and <a href="#name-role-value">4.1.2 Name, Role, Value</a> for further detail.
 </td>